County Development Plan

 Variations allow for a more flexible and responsive approach to planning, enabling local authorities to address new challenges or opportunities that were not covered in the original plan.

-This Variation is proposed to update the County Development Plan to respond to recent changes in national planning policy contained in the National Planning Framework (NPF) which sets out housing targets for the county and new ministerial guidelines on apartment design standards and the promotion of sustainable well designed housing growth through the creation of compact settlements.
+Proposed Variation No.1 updates the County Development Plan in response to the Ministers request and recent changes in national planning policy contained in the National Planning Framework (NPF) which sets out housing targets for the county and new ministerial guidelines on apartment design standards and the promotion of sustainable well designed housing growth through the creation of compact settlements.

 The Variation proposes text changes to the written statement of the County Development Plan and certain appendices to reflect recent changes in national planning policy and relevant Section 28 guidelines.